-The Memory Management Error is a fairly common error in the Windows 10 operating system.
-However, it is usually possible to find out its causes and to eliminate them.
-If you are faced with a blue screen of death, the most important thing is not to panic.
-In this article, we will tell you how to fix this error with the help of certain steps.
+The Memory Management error is a fairly common error in the Windows 10 operating system.
+However, it’s usually possible to find out its causes and to eliminate them.

 How to run Windows 10 in Safe Mode

-- Press Win + R on your keyboard, type msconfig in the window and press Enter;
+- Press “Win + R” on your keyboard, type “msconfig” in the window and press Enter or click “OK”.

-- Choose Minimal from the list of boot options.
+- After that, choose the “Minimal” parameter from the list of boot options.

 How to run Windows Memory Diagnostic